-If you are involved in an accident caused by another driver that does not have car insurance, there is a type of personal injury protection designed to help you with your expenses.
-There are two types of protection available for an injury claim: underinsured and uninsured.
-Both of underinsured and uninsured motorist bodily injury coverage is typically a part of your insurance policy.
+If you are involved in an accident caused by another driver who does not have car insurance, there is a type of personal injury protection designed to help you with your expenses.
+An injury claim can be covered by underinsured and uninsured motorist coverage.
+Both types of bodily injury coverage are typically part of your insurance policy.

 Underinsured Motorist Bodily Injury Coverage

-An underinsured motorist is a type of insurance protection that covers your injuries if you are in a crash with someone who has limited coverage.
-For example, they have auto liability insurance, but coverage amount is limited and may not be enough to cover your medical bills.
+Underinsured motorist coverage is a type of insurance protection that covers your injuries if you are in a crash with someone who has limited insurance.
+For example, they have auto liability insurance, but the coverage amount is limited and may not be enough to cover your medical bills.
 Or, the liability limits they have are less than or equal to the underinsured motorist coverage limit provided by your policy.

 Uninsured Motorist Coverage

-Uninsured motorist coverage pays the cost of your medical bills if you are injured in an accident.
-If you get injured in a car accident that was caused by an uninsured driver and you yourself do not have uninsured motorist coverage or medical insurance you would be responsible for your own hospital bills.
+Uninsured motorist coverage pays your medical bills if you are injured in an car accident that an uninsured driver caused.

 Health Insurance and/or Uninsured Motorist Coverage

-If you already have health and aren’t sure if you need uninsured motorist coverage, you will need to talk with your health insurance provider to determine:
+If you have health insurance and aren’t sure if you need uninsured motorist coverage, you need to talk with your health insurance provider to determine:

-- If your health insurance policy will cover your any injuries that were the result of an auto accident that was caused by an uninsured driver.
-Also, if the policy does cover medical expenses, are there any exclusions for certain medical treatments?
+- If your health insurance policy will cover any injuries that were the result of an auto accident caused by an uninsured driver.
+Also, if your health insurance policy does cover medical expenses caused by an auto accident, are there any exclusions for certain medical treatments?

-- If your auto insurance policy includes a deductible with the medical coverage, will your health insurance cover it?
+- If your auto insurance policy charges a deductible for your medical coverage, will your health insurance provider cover it?

-- Which is the primary coverage when you get into an accident?
-Is it the auto personal injury protection or your medical insurance?
-Typically, if you carry both types of policies, your auto liability coverage is the primary and the medical insurance policy is the secondary coverage, but this varies from state-to-state.
+- Which policy is the primary coverage if you have a car accident?
+Is it your automobile personal injury protection or your medical insurance?
+Typically, if you carry both types of policies, your auto liability coverage is the primary coverage and your medical insurance policy is the secondary coverage — but this varies from state to state.

-- Does your medical insurance policy provide coverage for passengers in your vehicle that were injured?
-It is highly unlikely that your personal insurance policy will provide coverage for your passengers unless they are family members on the same policy.
+- Does your medical insurance policy provide coverage for passengers in your vehicle who are injured?
+It is highly unlikely that your health insurance policy covers for your passengers unless they are family members on the same policy.

 What Exactly Does Uninsured Motorist Bodily Injury Cover?